 - Supervisor, The Royal Conservatoire of Scotland, MA Musical Theatre, Approaches to Critical Artistry.
 Years: 2018, 2019

 - Lecturer, The Royal Conservatoire of Scotland, Level One, Learning to Collaborate.
 Years: 2018, 2019

 - Lecturer, The Royal Conservatoire of Scotland, BA (Hons) Contemporary Performance Practice, Level One, Critical Contextual Studies: Performance Studies.
-Years: 2015 and 2017
+Years: 2015, 2017

 - Lecturer, The Royal Conservatoire of Scotland, BA (Hons) Contemporary Performance Practice, Level Two, Critical Contextual Studies: Choreography.
 Years: 2016

 - Visiting Lecturer, BA (Hons) Drama and Theatre, York St John University, Performing the Self.
 Years: 2013

 - Practice Research

 BA, The Royal Conservatoire of Scotland